stevenabadie/jacksmastodonbot/README.md

 I am Jack's Mastodon bot.

-This is a simple Mastadon bot that tweets quotes from the movie Fight Club.
+This is a simple Mastadon bot that posts quotes from the movie Fight Club.